 \subsection{Stepwise Goal Estimator (SGE)}

-The main idea of SGE is to generate coarse stepwise future goals to assist the trajectory prediction in a coarse-to-fine manner.
-These goals also help the network better understand what probably will happen next.
+The main idea of SGE is to generate coarse stepwise goals to assist trajectory prediction in a coarse-to-fine manner.
+These goals also help the network to create a new stepwise goal for the next step.
 Consequently, we design SGE to predict and convey the predicted coarse stepwise goals to both encoder and decoder.
 For encoder, at each time step $t$, a set of stepwise goals from $t-1$ is concatenated with the input to serve as supplementary features, helping the encoder learn a more discriminative representation of the sequence.
 Since inaccurate future goals may mislead the prediction, we use a goal aggregator that adaptively learns the importance of each stepwise goal by using an attention mechanism.
-Meanwhile, for decoder, at each time step $t+i \ (i \in [1, \ell_d]) $, a subset of stepwise goals $h_{t+i:}$ serves as coarse guidance to help trajectory prediction, and a goal aggregator again gathers and weights the selected goals.
+Meanwhile, for decoder, at each time step $t+i \ (i \in [1, \ell_d]) $, a subset of stepwise goals $h_{t+i:}$ serves as coarse guidance to help trajectory prediction, and a goal aggregator again gathers the selected goals.

 We define a generic SGE module $f_{SGE}$ as,